-Short-Term Professional Indemnity Cover
+Short-Term Indemnity Cover

 Can you get PII that covers, say, a three-month contract?
-The simple answer is no. Although your work might last just three months, a client can make a claim in the future if some aspect of your advice or services causes them financial or reputational damage.
+The simple answer is no. Although your work might last just three months, a client can make a claim in the future if some aspect of your advice or services causes them financial or reputation damage.